How to Move Files from Dropbox to Google Drive?

 For this download, Google’s a free browser extension.
 Then right-click on the web content that you want to save and select “Save to Google Drive” as shown.

 5. Save Data quickly: Google Drive provides you an opportunity to scan documents and receipts directly.
 You can do this easily by using Google Drive app for Android.
-For this just open the app and click on the “+” symbol.
+For this, open the app and click on the “+” symbol.
 Now go for the “Scan” option.
 For saving time, long-press the “Scan” option from your home screen.
 When you do this, the Drive will save your image in the form of a PDF.
-The good thing about this is, the image is saved in the form of text-searchable PDF, thus making it easy for you to find it, in the future.
+The good thing about this is, the image is saved in the form of a text-searchable PDF, thus making it easy for you to find it in the future.

 Different Cloud Transfer

 - Google Drive to Others